Jonasori/microgrid_simulator/project_journal.md

 - *Node attributes*: Right now, each node can be described by a set of fundamental attributes: [storage capacity, stored energy, neighbors].
 From these, we can represent several relevant features for microgrids, namely inter-node transactions (a decrease in one node's stored energy leads to a (transmission-resistance-scaled) increase in that of another).
 Local generation can be represented by just increasing the `stored` value.
 Since each node is functionally independent here, it can individually resolve imbalances in its own system (excesses or deficits), and (pending further thought about incentive structures) set its own buy/sell prices accordingly (i.e. a node with a huge excess and not much projected use should be pretty much giving away its energy).
 Finally, each node keeps a log of its transactions, which will hopefully be useful for modeling later.
     - With these attributes, we can subclass our `Node` objects into different characteristic structures: a power planet has high storage capabilities, whereas an old house has none.

-- *Transmission losses*: As briefly mentioned above, I am representing transmission losses with a

 - *Grid orchestration*: While all the nodes _can_ be run async, the reality is that simulations are a lot nicer when you move everything along in timesteps, so our `microgrid_sim.grid.EnergyGrid` object (our simulation orchestrator) does that.
 I think that's fine.

 ### Challenges: